-Normally, excess energy and fat is stored in adipose tissue.
-When the storage capacity is exceeded, the excess energy is stored as ectopic fat.1,2
+When fat storage capacity is exceeded, the excess energy is stored ectopically.

-A leptin deficiency caused by the loss of fatty tissue makes a significant contribution to the metabolic disorders in GL and PL and also leads in particular to insatiable hunger and excess food intake, which exacerbates the metabolic comorbidities further.
-Expressions of leptin deficiency are insulin resistance with diabetes mellitus (possibly with acanthosis nigricans, PCOS), hypertriglyceridaemia and hyperphagia.1,5,6
+Because little or no subcutaneous adipose tissue is present in PL and GL, storage increasingly takes place in any remaining body adipose tissue or ectopically in the liver, heart, kidneys, pancreas and muscles.
+A leptin deficiency caused by the loss of adipose tissue makes a significant contribution to the metabolic complications seen in lipodystrophy patients and also leads, in particular, to insatiable hunger and excess food intake, which exacerbates the metabolic comorbidities further.